 This story never gets old.

 At the ripe old age of 29 I had been a pack-a-day smoker for 16 years.
 I started in grade 8.
 It wasn’t to fit in, rather it was to get off my head – the first foray into mind-alteration.
 But this story isn’t really about that.
-This story is about me at 29 and I’ll provide a snapshot: she is in a low period of her life; in college and failing, unemployed, suffering from panic attacks, living in a house where some unmentionable activity is going on, with very unhappy people around, and she’s sick, all. the. time.
+This story is about me at 29 and I’ll provide a snapshot: she is in a low period of her life; in college and overwhelmed, unemployed, suffering from panic attacks, living in a house where some unmentionable activity is going on, with very unhappy people around, and she’s sick, all. the. time.

 Every little virus, bug or bacteria going around seemed to hone in on me.
 I couldn’t shake it.
 On any given day I was invariably coughing up a lung or puking.
 I had acne running up and down my back and all over my scalp and face, which had just kind of appeared out of no-where (and didn’t help with the going outside part – of life).
 I could barely get out of bed some days.
 The house I lived in was dismal – with all of my roommates in their own personal versions of ‘the Fall’ – most days I felt like I was in a living hell.
 It was a strange period of life because there were no drugs involved – which in my own experience was what brought people to their knees in this way – and yet the hell existed here in the same way.
 It was like we all came there to fall apart.
 Needless to say, none of us are friends still.